Bermuda national football team: 1992–2019

-2015–present

 In 2015 Bermuda participated in the 2018 World Cup Qualifiers where they would face the Bahamas, whom they defeated over the two matches by 5–0.
-Going into the second round, they faced Guatemala, drawing 0-0 then falling 1–0, failing to reach the third round.
-Bermuda would return to the Caribbean Cup after being absent in 2014, losing initially against Cuba 2-1 but defeating French Guiana 2–1 to edge through to the second round on goal-difference.
-They then lost to both Dominican Republic (2-1) and French Guiana (3-0) and were eliminated from the cup.
+Going into the second round, they faced Guatemala, drawing 0–0 then falling 1–0, failing to reach the third round.
+Bermuda would return to the Caribbean Cup after being absent in 2014, losing initially against Cuba 2–1 but defeating French Guiana 2–1 to edge through to the second round on goal-difference.
+They then lost to both Dominican Republic (2–1) and French Guiana (3–0) and were eliminated from the cup.

+2019–present

+Debut in CONCACAF Gold Cup

-In 2019, Bermuda debuted in the CONCACAF Nations League where Bermuda made history by qualifying into League A of the competition and, consequently, a chance to qualify for their first CONCACAF Gold Cup.
-In League A, Bermuda were drawn with Mexico and Panama but finished at the bottom of the group on goal-difference, forcing them into a qualification round for the Gold Cup.
-They defeated Barbados 8–1 in the first round but, in the final qualifying round, lost to Haiti 4–1 and were eliminated.
+In 2019, Bermuda made its CONCACAF Nations League debut, where it made history by finishing in the top ten of the competition, allowing it to jointly qualify for League A of the competition and its first CONCACAF Gold Cup.
+In League A, Bermuda were drawn with Mexico and Panama but finished at the bottom of the group on goal-difference.

-Recent fixtures and results
+At the 2019 CONCACAF Gold Cup, Bermuda is drawn in Group B with Haiti, Costa Rica and Nicaragua.
+After two defeats to the first two teams, Bermuda won their first victory of the continental tournament by beating Nicaragua 2–0.

+Even if Bermuda fails to qualify for the 2021 CONCACAF Gold Cup, Nahki Wells made history by scoring the fastest Gold Cup goal (all phases combined) after 17 seconds in the match against Barbados on 2 July 2021 (an 8–1 victory in the end).

+FIFA Series tournament

+In 2024, FIFA Invited Bermuda to the 2024 FIFA Series matches from 22 to 26 March 2024 held in Jeddah.
+On 22 March 2024, Bermuda faced off against Brunei from the AFC, where they defeated them 2–0.

+2026 FIFA World Cup qualifiers

+In 2024-2025, Bermuda participated in the 2026 World Cup Qualifiers, entering the qualifiers at the second round.
+In their first two games in June 2024, they drew 1–1 with Antigua and Barbuda but lost 6–1 to Honduras.
+Then in their second two games in June 2025, they would defeat the Cayman Islands 5–0 and then defeat Cuba 2–1 to finish second in their group and advance to the third round, to be played between September and November 2025.
+Drawn in Group B with Jamaica, Curaçao and Trinidad and Tobago, the Gombey Warriors suffered four defeats in their first four matches and found themselves eliminated from qualifying for the 2026 FIFA World Cup.

+National football stadium

+Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.